michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 4

-1. To the chief Musician on Neginoth, A Psalm of David.Hear me when I call, O God of my righteousness: thou hast enlarged me when I was in distress; have mercy upon me, and hear my prayer.chief…: or, overseerhave…: or, be gracious unto me
+1. To the chief Musician on Neginoth, A Psalm of David.Hear me when I call, O God of my righteousness: thou hast enlarged me when I was in distress; have mercy upon me, and hear my prayer.

 2. O ye sons of men, how long will ye turn my glory into shame? how long will ye love vanity, and seek after leasing?
 Selah.